urbit/docs/using/_index.md

 +++
 This section contains guides to using your urbit.

+- [Creating a Development Ship](creating-a-development-ship) will show you how to set up the environment for coding on Urbit.
 - [Admin and Operation](admin) is a guide to the basic commands used to interact with your ship.
 - [Messaging](messaging) tells you how to use Talk, our chat system.
 - [Shell](shell) is a guide to using Dojo, our command-line interface.